 Nearly all women with breast cancer have surgery as part of their cancer treatment.

-- Surgery for SCCA patients is performed by UW Medicine breast surgeons, who are all fellowship-trained in breast surgery/surgical oncology.
+Surgery for SCCA patients is performed by UW Medicine breast surgeons who are fellowship-trained in breast surgery/surgical oncology.
 They perform breast surgeries exclusively, and they partner with UW Medicine breast reconstructive surgeons for patients who want reconstruction.

-Women who have invasive breast cancer may be able to have a lumpectomy, or they may need a mastectomy.
+- If you have invasive breast cancer, you may be able to have a lumpectomy, or you may need a mastectomy.
 The decision depends in part on the size of the tumor compared to the size of your breast and whether the cancer is in more than one segment of your breast.

 - You have certain types of breast cancer, such as inflammatory breast cancer.

 - Your cancer has advanced and is quite large when it’s diagnosed.

 - Your cancer is in more than one-quarter of your breast.

 There are several choices for how the surgery can be done.
 Your surgeon will talk with you about which option they recommend for you and why.

 - Total mastectomy — If you don’t want reconstruction at the time of your mastectomy, or if you can’t have reconstruction at the same time for health reasons, your surgeon removes all your breast tissue, your nipple and the first lymph nodes where your cancer might have spread.
 These nodes are checked for cancer during your surgery.
 If cancer is present, the surgeon removes more lymph nodes from under your arm.